gatsbyjs/gatsby/docs/docs/debugging-the-build-process.md

 node --inspect-brk --no-lazy node_modules/gatsby/dist/bin/gatsby develop
 ```

-- `--inspect-brk` will enable the inspector agent which will allow you to connect a debugger.
+- `--inspect-brk` will enable Node's inspector agent which will allow you to connect a debugger.
 It will also pause execution until the debugger is connected and then wait for you to resume it.
-- `--no-lazy` - this will force Node's V8 to disable lazy compilation and will help with using breakpoints
+- `--no-lazy` - this will force Node's V8 engine to disable lazy compilation and will help with using breakpoints.

 ### Connecting DevTools